 The VIP Fellowship programme took place from August 19th till December 17th 2017.
 During these 4 months, a total of 10 social impact projects were implemented with the help of 50 international professional volunteers, touching the lives of 12,840 beneficiaries.

-This is Impact Project 3: Grub Meals
+This is Impact Project 3: Grub Cycle

 This project combated food wastage by funnelling surplus food items back to the community, while subsidising lower income families with basic necessities.
 It impacted 100 families by reducing their daily expenditure on food and prevented more than 2,000 kilograms of food waste in a period of four months.